WordPress/gutenberg/components/date-time/README.md

 ### utcOffset

 The offset of current timezone.
+This prop is required if `showTodayButton` is true.

 - Type: `integer`
 - Required: No